ninjaGo4816/face-detector/README.md

 Subsequently, I reached a point of frustration and decided to discontinue the development of the web user interface.
 Consequently, I am presently in the process of submitting my facial detection model for review.
 While I initially contemplated implementing a solution using React.js, constraints on time and a sense of demotivation ultimately led to this decision.
 I hope my honesty in detailing these challenges will contribute to a fair consideration of my submission.

-Requirements: IDE - Jupyter notebook, Laptop with a webcam
+Requirements: IDE - Jupyter notebook, Opencv version 4.5.5, Laptop with a webcam